Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 Today I share the bus with a compact group of Mexican passengers and a Spanish-speaking Egyptian tour guide.
 Earlier, he was greeting the group by the door as we got on the bus.
 I couldn’t ignore his exotic charm and long, dark and thick eyelashes that would make any girl jealous.

-I listen with excitement the details of how the day is planned and what we are going to visit before he launches into historical facts about Egypt.
+I listen with excitement about how the day is planned and what we are going to visit before he launches into historical facts about Egypt.
 His Spanish is flawless.
 I will find out later that he perfected the use of the language in South America.
 He used to be an engineer involved in different construction projects.

 The mellow voice of the guide, the motion of the bus and the sun that throws scorching rays of fire over the desert induce me in a hypnotic state.
 I slowly indulge in a trance.
 I have to let it sink: I’m visiting this fantastic corner of the world for the first time.
 I am going to witness amazing things I’ve only read about in books or seen on TV!